hakimjonas/valar/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://opensource.org/licenses/MIT)

 Valar is a validation library for Scala 3 designed for clarity and ease of use.
-It leverages Scala 3's type system and metaprogramming (macros) to help you define complex validation rules with less boilerplate, while providing structured, detailed error messages useful for debugging or user feedback.
+It leverages Scala 3's type system and inline metaprogramming to help you define complex validation rules with less boilerplate, while providing structured, detailed error messages useful for debugging or user feedback.

 ## **✨ What's New in 0.5.X**